tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/getrecordinfo.html' target='_blank'>Quick Base Documentation</a>

+se API_GetRecordInfo to get the values and types of all the fields in a record.
+You invoke this call on a table-level dbid.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID